YolfTypo3/SavLibraryKickstarterExamples/sav_filters/Documentation/UserManual/PageAccessFilter/Index.rst

 #.
 Click on the link contained in the email and you should access to the **Update Form**.

    .. figure:: ../../Images/PageAccessFilterCreateCaptchaAndEmailInFrontEnd.png
-      :alt: Access to the Update Form in the Front end
+      :alt: Access to the Update Form in the frontend